The position of your cancer and the type of operation you have may affect you in one or more ways.

 Your sense of smell will decrease after some types of surgery.
-This is especially if you had your nose packed after the surgery.
+This is especially noticeable if your nose is packed after the surgery.
 Once the pack comes out, it might improve.
 But it can take up to 3 months for your sense of smell to come back.
-If you had little or no sense of smell before your operation, losing your sense of smell may be permanent.

 It can be difficult to cope with not being able to smell.

 Parts of your face might be numb after surgery.
 The numb areas might include the tip and side of your nose, cheek, upper lip or gums.
 The sensation usually comes back after a few weeks.
 But sometimes it can take several months or might be permanent.
 Not being able to feel parts of your nose, cheek or mouth can be difficult to cope with.

 If your surgery affects the eye socket, you might have swelling and bruising around the eye.
 This is usually only a temporary problem.